SmartBDE/sml/doc/DESIGN.md

 ### modules

+- spring-test: a demo app to show how to integrate sml with application
 - sml: (*)
   - core, {algorithm-controller, training-dataset, training-workflow, trained-model}
     - controller, manage the algorithm {metric, status, before-done, for-train, for-predict...}